 - Forbearance is granted solely at the discretion of your lending school.

-- Though not required, the Department of Education encourages schools to grant forbearance for borrowers serving with Americorps.
+- Though not required, the U.S. Department of Education encourages schools to grant forbearance for borrowers serving with AmeriCorps.

-- Offered for up to one year at a time, but may not exceed a total of three years over the lifetime of the loan.
+- Offered for up to 1 year at a time, but may not exceed a total of 3 years over the lifetime of the loan.

 - Hardship forbearance may be granted if the total amount you pay on your federal student loans is 20% or more of your gross monthly income.

-Learn more about student loan repayment options with the SALT™Repayment Navigator.
+Learn more about student loan repayment options with the Salt® Repayment Navigator.